greguz/ds2-emulator/README.md

 # DualShock 2 emulator for Arduino Uno

-Emulate a DualShock 2 controller with Arduino Uno.
+Emulate a DualShock 2 controller with Arduino Uno and control It throught I2C bus.

 ## Hardware